Patchier/Big-Warden/README.md

 #### Stock Games refers to the folder of the same name, found in your Big Warden installation folder
 --------------------------------------------------------------------------------

-1. Find the equivalent of your Stock Games\packages\core_ep1\data directory.
+1. Find the equivalent of your Big Warden\Stock Game\packages\core_ep1\data directory.

 2. Copy all of the .erf files found there.